Skyvin95/DRGQA/README.md

 ## Acknowledgements

 DRGQA is based on the following open-source projects.
-We thank their authors for making the source code publicly available.
+We thank the authors for making the source code publicly available.

 * [Conformer](github.com/pengzhiliang/Conformer)
 * [VCRNet](https://github.com/NUIST-Videocoding/VCRNet)